opendatasoft/ods-documentation/source/publishing_data/12_translating_dataset/translating_dataset.rst

 Translating a dataset
 =====================

 For domains with more than one language activated in the front office, Opendatasoft allows the translation of specific elements of the datasets, as well as their metadata.
-When translated, these information appear in the language the user selected to navigate the portal.
+When translated, this information appear in the language the user selected to navigate the portal.
 It should help them understand the dataset as best as possible, even though the data itself is not in their preferred language.

 In the Opendatasoft platform, these translations are done in the Translations tab of the edition interface of each dataset.